 This key facts covers RADIATION — Heat Without Particles within Heat Transfer for GCSE Physics.
 Revise Heat Transfer in Energy for GCSE Physics with 14 exam-style questions and 11 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 5 of 17 in this topic.
 Use this key facts to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position